-Another model that allows for land release through non-technical, technical and clearance activities is where the contractor is tasked and coordinated by a Mine Action Coordination Centre (MACC), which is also representing the contracting agency on the ground.
+Another model that allows for land cancelled through non-technical survey and released through technical and clearance activities, is where the contractor is tasked and coordinated by a Mine Action Coordination Centre (MACC), which also represents the contracting agency on the ground.
 Under this model, the contractor provides a specific capacity for a specific period of time and the MACC provides management, planning and coordination.